-Two day Course included in the BSSH Educational Programme – Consisting of:
+Two day Course of dissection performed by prosectors – Consisting of:

-The course was founded by Donald Sammut and David Evans and started at Windsor Hand Clinic,
+The course was founded by Donald Sammut and David Evans and launched at Windsor Hand Clinic,

-It has been held continuously since 1997, and has recently moved to the Vesalius Centre, Bristol.
+It has been held continuously since 1996, and is currently held at the Vesalius Centre, Bristol.